How do I learn about dissolving a private foundation?

 To begin with, foundations need to notify the state in which they incorporated (typically the Attorney General's office) about the organization's impending change in status.
 Each state will have varying regulations in terms of filing procedures which may depend upon what type of entity the foundation is (a trust, a fund, etc.).
-Find your state government's web site
+Find your state government's website

 The IRS will require additional documentation, including a final Form 990-PF.
 The method of distributing ("spending down") the foundation's remaining assets will be an important consideration.
-According to a wealth management article by the Community Foundation for the Fox Valley Region, Inc., there are three options:

 See also our related Knowledge Base articles: